clifford2/pwned-httpd/README.md

 from <https://haveibeenpwned.com/Passwords>.
 This contains ordered lists of SHA-1 or NTLM hashes and a count of occurences for breached passwords.

-As of May 2022, the best way to get the most up to date passwords is to use [the Pwned Passwords downloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader).
+As of April 2025, the best way to get the most up to date passwords is to use [the Pwned Passwords downloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader).
 You can download this as a single file or as smaller individual `.txt` files.